Introduction

 Displaying copyright information in your email footer is a simple but essential step in protecting your intellectual property.
 While it's not a foolproof method against infringement, it serves as a clear reminder that copyright laws protect the content of your email.

 Email content, like any other original work, can be subject to copyright.
-This includes text, graphics, logos, images, and other creative expressions.
+This includes text, graphics, creative logos, images, and other creative expressions.

 By including a copyright notice (e.g., "© 2023 Your Company Name.
 All rights reserved."), you assert your ownership over the content and remind recipients that they do not have the right to use it without your permission.